 In our practice, we bring these issues to the surface and out in the open to hold dialogue with audience members, council members, artistic directors, artists, students, educators, and facilitators.
 We can only change our community with a community.

 Our culture is in our community.
 We seek communion with those devoted to service, learning, and growth, and who face the necessities and demands of high caliber professional performance and education with thoughtful resolve and resilience.
 We maintain open and honest dialogue within our family of dancers, artists, professionals, partners, and neighbors, and we foster the health, well-being, and utility of our bodies so that we may achieve, together, something greater than ourselves.

 We value honest, open, and transparent communication.
 If transparency is not present, honesty and dialogue cannot be achieved.
 This is central to how our work gets made.
 Anything we create must come from that space so that what we create transcends individualism.

-I am a multi-disciplinary artist refining the messages of our bodies to find grace and make change.
-I am a lover of the human form in both design and potential, intrigued by our ability to discern Honesty and Power from a simple gesture.
-I am a composer and choreographer, illustrator, sculptor, designer, manual therapist, and computer programmer; and I am the founder and Artistic Director of the USA-based dance company push/FOLD and the Union PDX - Festival of Contemporary Dance.
-I work to develop Dance, Art, and movement education around concepts of Strength and Power.
+As a multi-disciplinary artist, I refine the messages of our bodies to find grace and make change.
+I am a lover of the human form in both design and potential, fascinated by the honesty and power conveyed by simple gestures.
+My practice encompasses composing music, choreographing dance, paint, sculpture, films, providing manual therapy, and programming computers.
+As the founder and Artistic Director of push/FOLD and the Union PDX - Festival of Contemporary Dance, I am committed to developing Dance, Art, and movement education that centers around the concepts of Strength and Power.

-In my practice, achieving "Art" is the creation of transcendence—the cohesion of discrete pieces to communicate a potent message through abstraction, to be individually decoded and interpreted to make change.
-As humans, we are stewards of our communities, tasked to uplift others.
-If a specific sound or movement can motivate someone to think differently just once, we change the world.
+For me, achieving "Art" means creating transcendence—the unification of disparate elements to convey a powerful message through abstraction, which can be individually decoded and interpreted to foster change.
+As humans, we have a responsibility to uplift our communities, and if a specific sound or movement can inspire someone to think differently even once, we can change the world.
 It is our duty, and it is my Art.